semanticist21/kkom-react-simple-input/README.md

       strings: ["email", "password"],
       booleans: ["checked"],
       numbers: ["age"],
+      // [optional] you can set default value if you want bind value to input element.
+      // If you do not give defaults, string - '', boolean - flase, number - 0.
       defaults: {
-        // you should set default value if you want bind value to input element, as the initial object is empty.
         string: "",
         // boolean: false,
         // number: 0,